percona/percona-server-mongodb-operator/source/helm.rst

 .. note:: Parameters from the :ref:`Replica Set section<operator.replsets-section>`
    are treated differently: if you specify *any* parameter from `replsets<operator.replsets-section>`, the Operator *will not* use default values for this Replica Set.
-   So do not specify Replica Set options at all or specify the whole set of options for the Replica Set.
+   So do not specify Replica Set options at all or specify all needed options for the Replica Set.

 The following example will deploy a Percona Server for MongoDB Cluster in the ``psmdb`` namespace, with disabled backups and 20 Gi storage: